 A color sorter can be used for higher-end coffee to scan each individual bean for defects and separate the highest quality coffee.

-Once the coffee goes through these final stages, it is ready to be sold and shipped to the natural state of Arkansas where your Westrock is roasted and packaged.
+Once the coffee goes through these final stages, it is ready to be sold and shipped to The Natural State of Arkansas where your Westrock coffee is finally roasted and packaged.

-Westrock is one of the few coffee companies in the United States that is able to call itself a fully vertically integrated coffee company.
-This means that Westrock is a part of the entire coffee process.
-In order to do this we have operations at origin like Rwanda Trading Company (RTC).
+Westrock Coffee is one of the few coffee companies in the United States that is able to call itself a fully vertically integrated coffee company.
+This means that Westrock is a part of the entire coffee production process.
+In order to do this, we have operations at origin like Rwanda Trading Company (RTC).

 Since 2009, RTC has operated to increase the quality standards of Rwandan coffee while remaining completely focused on our farmer partners.
-By directly working with farmers, we are able to cultivate long-term relationships with the people who grow your Westrock Coffee.
-In turn, we are able to ensure high-quality coffee and create opportunities for farmers to grow their farming businesses.
+By directly working with farmers, we are able to cultivate long-term relationships with the people who grow your coffee.
+In turn, we are able to ensure high-quality coffee and create opportunities for farmers to grow their businesses.